Facts about dark eye circles

 Dark Circles Treatment at Home

-- Cold Compress – Cold compress is a dark circle’s natural remedy which tends to work extremely well.
-This is because of the dilation of the blood vessels under your eyes, which is partly to blame for your dark circles.
-Take a cold compress, wrap it in a towel, and lay in against your eyes for about 15 minutes.
+Cold Compress – Cold compresses are one of the quicker remedies to alleviate under eye inflammation and discoloration.
+The cold dilates blood vessels.
+Take a cold compress, wrap it in a towel, and lay it against your eyes for about 15 minutes.
 You can do this twice a day.

-- Green or Black Tea Bags – This is one of the best dark circles under eye remedies that you can do at home.
-Tea is effective because it contains caffeine, which can constrict the blood vessels under the eyes and improve circulation.
+Green or Black Tea Bags – This is one of the best dark circles under eye remedies that you can do at home.
+Tea bags applied to the eyes can be moderately effective and worth a shot because it contains caffeine.
+It constricts the blood vessels, thus increasing blood flow.
 Make some hot tea, then remove the tea bags and wait until they reach room temperature.
 Place them under your eyes for 15-30 minutes.
 If you do this twice a week, it should make a significant impact.

 How to Get Rid of Dark Circles: Medical Treatments